khulnasoft/pr-insight/docs/docs/usage-guide/automations_and_usage.md

 [pr_description]
 publish_labels = false
 ```
-to prevent Khulnasoft Merge from publishing labels when running the `describe` tool.
+to prevent PR-Insight from publishing labels when running the `describe` tool.

 ## GitLab Webhook
 After setting up a GitLab webhook, to control which commands will run automatically when a new MR is opened, you can set the `pr_commands` parameter in the configuration file, similar to the GitHub App: